ShanJiang21/p8105_hw1_sj2921/README.md

 # p8105_hw1_sj2921
-The homework1 for p8105 data science
+The homework1 for p8105 data science.